ProjectMilestonegroupL/MilestoneProject/README.md

 - We tried with 3 convolutional & 3 maxpool ; we obtained 0.935 accuracy.
 - We tried to add a 4th maxpool just after the 3rd ; we reached 0.940 accuracy.

-We tried to change optimizers and activation functions but still had best configuration with Adam as optimizer and reLU as activation function.

 The model overfitted so we decided to try adding dropout or/and a batch normalization.

 Here is the graph of validation loss & accuracy.